We all need a little help managing our daily stress at work. We've compiled this list of online resources and articles to get you through the day.

-This is an excellent resource with lots of great insight into workplace stress -- its causes, effects and ways to manage it.
-There are ideas to reduce work stress like leaving for work 10-15 minutes early so you're not in a constant state of rushing around.
+This is an excellent resource with lots of great insight into workplace stress -- its causes, its effects and ways to manage it.
+There are ideas to reduce work stress like leaving the house 10-15 minutes early in the morning so you're not in a constant state of rushing around.
 Also, resisting the need for perfection can have a great effect on your work experience.
 This is a great resource for employees and managers alike.

 A simple resource with a list of common causes of workplace stress, as well as their effects.
 This article also provides 7 key steps to take to handle work stress.
 Some great ideas include tracking what stresses you out at work and your response to the stress, working on personal boundaries, and talking to a supervisor.

 Another resource from Forbes, this article includes some discussion on why employers don't pay attention to workplace stress.
 From there, we get real-world ideas on what some companies are doing -- including yoga in the workplace.
 It's also important to track your body's natural rhythms, like when you feel most focused and when your energy tends to lag.
 Use that information to structure your workday as much as you can.